 What current advertising campaigns have caught your eye?
 And why?

 What is the role of print marketing in an age where digital marketing is so prevalent?

 What marketing campaigns have you disliked?
 Why is that?

 Have you bought anything recently that you don’t usually?
 Why was that?

 Ask your friends/family what their favourite brands are and why.

 Find marketing campaigns which have had to work on a tiny budget.
 How were they creative, successful?

 Look at design and logos of your favourite brands.
 Why do you like them?
 Have they changed over time?

 If you enjoy thinking and analysing answers to these questions, then marketing, branding and product could be for you.

-Take a look at the application deadline list for marketing and PR graduate schemes to kick-start your career.
+Take a look at tour latest list of marketing and PR graduate opportunities to kick-start your career.